nesfit/IW5/Lectures/Lecture_02/PITCHME.md

 ---

 ### Partial classes and methods
-* Using `partial`, a class can be split into multipe source files.
+* Using `partial`, a class can be split into multiple source files.
 * Typical usage in WPF:
   * one file is *human edited*
   * one is *autogenerated*